ledge-lang/ledge-lang.github.io/zh/README.md

 Options and arguments (and corresponding environment variables):

--B        : disable write .llc files; also LEDGEWRITEBYTECODE=x -engine   : 'vm' or 'eval'
+-B        : disable write .llc files; also LEDGEWRITEBYTECODE=x -engine   : 'vm' default
-            'eval' is a ast-base interpreter
+            'eval' is a ast-based interpreter
-            'vm' is a stack-base virtual machine
+            'vm' is a stack-based virtual machine

 file      : program read from script file
 -         : program read from stdin (default; interactive mode if a tty)